technomancy/leiningen/README.md

 HACKING.md for more details on how Leiningen's codebase is structured.

-Patches are preferred as Github pull requests, though patches from
-<tt>git format-patch</tt> are also welcome on the mailing list.
-Please
-use topic branches when sending pull requests rather than committing directly to master in order to minimize unnecessary merge commit clutter.
+Patches are preferred as Github pull requests, though patches from `git format-patch` are also welcome on the mailing list.
+Please use topic branches when sending pull requests rather than committing directly to master in order to minimize unnecessary merge commit clutter.